laurentgoncalves/linto-web-client/README.md

 npm run test-widget
 ```

-You can change widget parameteres for your tests by updating parameters in the following file: **/tests/widget/index.html**
+You can change widget parameteres for your tests by updating parameters in the following file: **/tests/widget/index.js**

 ## Custom handlers

-To set custom handlers on events, you can write your own functions and call it when you declare your "new Widget".
+To set custom handlers on events, you can write your own functions and attach it to the widget events.
 Here is an example:

 ```javascript